leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

-This is a simple case, it's pattern language much more powerful; you could write a whole article just about `match`.
-Check out the [cheats.rs](https://cheats.rs/#pattern-matching) listing of valid syntax for match.
+This is a simple case, it's pattern language is much more powerful; you could write a whole article just about `match`.
+Check out the [cheats.rs](https://cheats.rs/#pattern-matching) listing of valid syntax for `match`.
 It replaces `if/else` expressions in a lot of cases.

 Here we take an `Option` value, add something to it (if it is a `Some` variant) and return that value.
-This is a common pattern, and `Option` has funcions in the standard library to write this tersely.
+This is a common pattern, and `Option` has functions in the standard library to write this tersely.

 ```rust
 fn plus(a: Option<usize>) -> Option<usize> {